We Are Marching On!

 Women’s March Chicago continues today as a grassroots effort entirely led by individuals from the greater Chicago area.
 The mission of WMC is guided by Chicago marchers and activists and informed by the broader women’s movement.

-Women’s March Chicago NFP*, a 501c4 entity, is currently led by six board members and a part-time executive director who work together to forward the mission.
+Women’s March Chicago NFP*, a 501c4 entity, is currently led by ten board members and an executive director who work together to forward the mission.
 The leadership team works in collaboration with WMC organizing partners and with volunteers.

 Jaquie Algee, Board of Directors